openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public static func isDefaultApplication(appType: String): Bool
 ```

-**Function:** Determines whether the current application is the default application for the specified system-defined application type.
+**Description:** Determines whether the current application is the default application of the specified type based on the system-defined application types.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.DefaultApp